-For more details see our articles on "Newspaper Obituaries", "Sample Obituaries", "How to Write an Obituary" and Funeral Announcements
+For more details see "Newspaper Obituaries", "Sample Obituaries", "How to Write an Obituary" and Funeral Announcements

-For longer, more detailed obituary, use this free obituary template:
+For longer, more detailed obituary, use this free simple obituary template:

-3. The next section is who the person really is and what they may have accomplished.
+- The next section describes who the person's personality is and what they may have accomplished.
 (Occupation, memberships, military service, etc. - This is the area that can readily be personalized by hobbies, favorite activities, and so forth).

 If there will not be any services or should the arrangements be incomplete, these items should still be addressed in the obituary.
 This is particularly true if no services are planned.
 By giving this information, it helps eliminate people calling and asking when the funeral will be.
 Sometimes this simple phone call will trigger a flood of emotions and lengthy explanations of why no services are planned can be avoided.